 Activities that impact archaeological resources are typically associated with the project construction.
 If NRHP and CRHR listed or eligible archaeological sites are within the project footprint, construction activities would likely result in adverse effects to those sites; consequently, construction impacts cannot be considered temporary impacts.
 Soil excavation or compaction resulting from the use of heavy machinery on the construction site itself or in staging areas or any other area of ground-disturbing activities may impact the integrity of artifact-bearing deposits associated with known and as-yet undiscovered archaeological sites.
 For all alternatives, unknown or unrecorded archaeological resources, including subsurface buried archaeological deposits, may exist.
-The disturbance and removal of archaeological resources would result in adverse effects on archaeological resources pursuant to California Code of Regulations Section 15064.5 and would be an impact under NEPA and a significant impact under CEQA.
+The disturbance and removal of archaeological resources would result in adverse effects on archaeological resources under Section 106 and could cause substantial adverse changes in the significance of an archaeological resource pursuant to California Code of Regulations Section 15064.5 and would be an impact under NEPA and a significant impact under CEQA.